https-www-twitter-com-henry0323389595/buckets.github.io/_posts/2018-08-27-sqlite-changelog.md

 ## JSON Change Logs

-Using the above functions, you can make change logs.
+Using the above functions, you can make change logs!

 ### Version 1 - Track Everything